-- ii.
-New technical evidence shows that a certain type of underground pipe has a significantly shorter useful life than expected. - iii.
-High rainfall has damaged certain roads and their associated infrastructure. - iv.
-New wireless technology has been developed that will make certain wirebased computer networks obsolete.
+- A municipality owns a building that it rents to external parties, and there is a significant decline in market rentals. - New environmental legislation is passed that restricts the use of certain landfill sites. - New technical evidence shows that a certain type of underground pipe has a significantly shorter useful life than expected.

+- High rainfall has damaged certain roads and their associated infrastructure. - New wireless technology has been developed that will make certain wire-based computer networks obsolete.